Paul-Gifford/claude-task-agent/README.md

   Step 1 → web_search("top AWS certifications 2026")
   Step 2 → web_search("AWS SAA-C03 study plan 30 days")
   Step 3 → write_file("aws_study_plan.md", <structured plan>)
   Step 4 → Done.
-Here's your plan + file saved to /outputs/
+Plan saved to /outputs/
 ```

-The agent loop runs until the goal is complete or it hits the step limit.
+The agent loops autonomously — observing tool results, updating its plan, and continuing — until the goal is complete or the step limit is reached.

+---

+## Why It's Interesting

+Building an agentic loop on top of an LLM introduces real engineering problems this project solves for:

+- **Runaway loops** — step limits and stop conditions prevent infinite tool calls
+- **Context degradation** — session memory logs each step's output so the model stays grounded
+- **Tool reliability** — the registry pattern isolates failures; one bad tool doesn't crash the agent
+- **Extensibility** — adding a tool is two steps, no changes to core loop logic

 ---